SoichiroYamane/gsplot/README.md

 ## Authors

-This repository is folked from codes developed by Giordano Mattoni.
+This repository is forked from codes developed by Giordano Mattoni.

 - Giordano Mattoni
 - Soichiro Yamane